sequana/fastqc/README.rst

 ========= ====================================================================
 Version   Description
 ========= ====================================================================
+1.4.0     * This version uses sequana 0.12.0 and new sequana-wrappers
+            mechanism.
+Functionalities is unchanged.
+Also based on sequana_pipetools 0.6.X
 1.3.0     * add option --skip-multiqc (in case of memory trouble)
           * Fix typo in the link towards fastqc reports in the summary.html table